 The EBL Educators site has resources on natural history, conservation, and education for students in the Marianas.
 Teachers from the Marianas have contributed knowledge, experience, and lesson plans as part of our Research Experience for Teachers program funded by the National Science Foundation.

 With Haldre Rogers (Iowa State University) and Ross Miller (University of Guam), we teach a field course in island ecology and conservation in the Marianas.
-This field course will be next offered in early 2018, and we look forward to having students from the Marianas and other Pacific islands join!
+This field course will be next offered in June 2018, and we look forward to having students from the Marianas and other Pacific islands join!

 High school students can get involved through the Pacific STEP-UP (Short-Term Research Experience for Underrepresented Persons) program funded through National Institutes of Health.
 New projects start up in May after school is out.
 A big congrats to Kloe Borja and Alyssa Cepeda, our first two STEP-UP participants!

 Check out our jobs board for currently available positions.
 Our field crew works year-round studying the impacts of vertebrates in tropical forests, building natural history knowledge of this unique island chain, and working toward conservation solutions in a human-impacted ecosystem.